jackyyy0228/Unsupervised_HMM/README.md

 # unsupervised_HMM

 This is the implementation of unsupervised HMM in [our paper](#Citation).
-HMM training followed the standard recipes of [Kaldi in TIMIT](https://github.com/kaldi-asr/kaldi/tree/master/egs/timit), except that we used the GAN-generated phoneme sequence[2](#Reference) to train the first  mono-phone model.
+HMM training followed the standard recipes of [Kaldi in TIMIT](https://github.com/kaldi-asr/kaldi/tree/master/egs/timit), except that we used GAN-generated phoneme sequences <sup>[2](#Reference)</sup> to train the first  mono-phone model.
 Then, we used the HMMs to retranscribe the training set and used it to train the next HMM.

 <!--If you find this project helpful for your research, please do consider to cite our paper, thanks! -->